We are one of the few women owned and managed evaluation firms focused on social

-Traci Shirachi is the CEO/President of SmartStart Evaluation and Research.
-She is responsible for making key business decisions for the company to increase SmartStart’s abilities to address principal investigator (“PI”) needs, and help to continue to expand and grow the company.
-Traci works with all the evaluators within the organization to deliver rigorous work and quality client service.
+Traci earned an M.B.A. from Vanderbilt University.
+Traci is the CEO of The Mark USA, Inc. Traci is responsible for making key business decisions to increase The Mark’s abilities to address client needs.
+Traci works with all the evaluators within the organization to deliver quality client service.
 Traci has over 17 years of work experience with consulting companies of various sizes, including PricewaterhouseCoopers.

 Director of Research and Evaluation

 Dr. Martone earned a Ph.D. and her MSW from Loyola University Chicago’s School of Social Work.
 Dr. Martone was a research fellow and is currently a research affiliate for the Institute for Migration and International Social Work.
 Dr. Martone has been involved with immigration and education focused research projects.

 Noely earned an M.A. in Experimental Psychology from Western Carolina University, with a focus in research design and statistics, and further graduate training in Applied Social and Community Psychology from North Carolina State University.
 Noely has extensive experience utilizing various research methods; including survey design, focus groups, experimental and quasi-experimental designs.

 Dr. Tortez holds a Ph.D. in Applied Organizational Psychology from Hofstra University with an emphasis on statistics and research design.
 She is a passionate researcher skilled in quantitative, qualitative, and mixed method designs, and is interested in helping empower organizations and programs to make data-driven decisions.